Invoice-build/app-web/content/blog/an-invoice-builder-for-ethereum.md

 title: The Ethereum Invoice Builder
 description: This post is an introduction to Invoice.build, what it is and what it might become.
 published: true
-publishedAt: 12 Oct 2020
+publishedAt: 27 Nov 2020
-publishedTimestamp: 2020-10-12
+publishedTimestamp: 2020-11-27
-modifiedTimestamp: 2020-10-12
+modifiedTimestamp: 2020-11-27
-author:
-  name: Gareth Fuller
+author_name: Gareth Fuller
-  twitter: garethafuller
+author_twitter: garethafuller
 ---

 # The Ethereum Invoice Builder